antfu/magic-string-extra/README.md

 ### `.toRollupResult()`

 It's common to use the magic string for code transformations in plugins.
 This function provides a shorthand to generate the result in Rollup's `TransformResult` format.
-When the string has not changed, `null` will be returned skip the Rollup transformation.
+When the string has not changed, `null` will be returned to skip the Rollup transformation.

 ```ts
 import MagicString from 'magic-string-extra'